colygon/glean-devrel/docs/gleeees-prd.md

 ### Marketing Materials

 **Blog Posts:**
-- "Introducing Warplets: Your Dev Environment in the Cloud"
+- "Introducing Gleeees: Your Dev Environment in the Cloud"
-- "5 Ways Warplets Speed Up Your Development Workflow"
+- "5 Ways Gleeees Speed Up Your Development Workflow"
-- "How Warplets Solves 'Works on My Machine'"
+- "How Gleeees Solves 'Works on My Machine'"

 **Tutorials:**
-- "Deploy Your First Warplet in 60 Seconds"
+- "Deploy Your First Gleeee in 60 Seconds"
-- "Building a Custom Warplet Template"
+- "Building a Custom Gleeee Template"
-- "Team Onboarding with Shared Warplets"
+- "Team Onboarding with Shared Gleeees"

 **Videos:**
 - Product demo (2 min)